mjmeijerman/vps2-provisioning/roles-galaxy/f500.php_composer/README.md

 Specify the path where Composer will be installed:

     php_composer_install_path: /usr/local/bin/composer.phar

+Specify a fixed version of composer that you want to install (defaults to `~`, which means the latest stable)

+    php_composer_version: 1.10.17

 Composer relies on the INI directive `allow_url_fopen` turned on, and uses the `proc_open()` function.
 This goes against configuration best practices, so chances are Composer won't work in all circumstances.